 BURGUNDY - CHAMPAGNE: From LYON to PARIS

 Our way of traveling allows wine lovers to fully experience the greater Burgundy area and to get a good idea about Champagne making.
 What comes to your mind, when you hear ‘Burgundy’?
 First class Chardonnay and Pinot Noir; ancient history; world-renowned vineyards; Cistercian monks; 1000 year old abbeys; quaint small wine villages; the Hospice de Beaune; good cuisine.
 All this applies and we will explore in detail these different aspects during our tour through Burgundy and the Champagne region.
 We start in vibrant, cool, sophisticated Lyon, the capital of Haut Cuisine, travel through Beaujolais, and work our way up to the north - nothing else makes sense, since we all want the suspense finishing with the famous 'Grand Cru' regions - visiting the Mâconnais, the Côte Chalonnaise, traveling through the most famous white wine vineyards in the Côte de Beaune, to the world famous red wine vineyards in the Côte de Nuits, to Chablis and finally crossing into the Champagne region, and spending the last night in Reims with its famous Gothic Cathedral.
-The tour end in Paris.
-We will travel through beautiful vine-ribboned countryside dotted with witnesses of the great history of the Burgundy region.
+The tour ends in Paris.
+We will travel through beautiful vine-ribboned countryside dotted with witnesses of the great history of the Burgundy and Champagne region.

 - We will visit a total of about 15 Domaines in Beaujolais, Mâconnais, Côte Chalonnaise, Côte de Beaune, Côte de Nuits, Chablis.

 - We will visit 3 very different Champagne Houses, a grower Champagne House in the Côte des Bar, the southernmost Champagne region, a bigger family run Champagne House in the Champagne capital Epernay, and a very small Champagne producer in the Vallée de la Marne region.